jinjunliu/atmo-651/README.md

 # atmo-651
-ATMO/OCNG 651: Dynamics of Ocean-Atmosphere Interaction
+Texas A&M ATMO/OCNG 651: Dynamics of Ocean-Atmosphere Interaction